Dedicated Server: Install GitLab on Linux

 Introduction

 GitLab is a comprehensive DevOps platform that enables teams to collaborate on code, automate workflows, and manage the full software development lifecycle efficiently.
-In this guide, the installation of GitLab on a Linux dedicated server will be explained.
+In this guide, the installation of GitLab on a Linux server will be explained.

 Prerequisites